MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-html5-webconsole.md

 9. Define a custom refresh interval rate for each of the dashboard widgets

-::: moniker range="sc-om-1807"

 10. Visualize the following dashboards:
    1. Web Application Status
    2. Management Group Health
    3. Management Group Health Trend
    4. UNIX/Linux Computer Summary
    5. Network Summary Dashboard
-   6. View Network Node and Network Interface Dashboard for Network Node/interface from the Monitored Objects page
+   6. In version 1807, you can view Network Node and Network Interface Dashboard for Network Node/interface from the Monitored Objects page

-11. You can visualize the effective configuration of rules and monitors for a monitored object from the **Monitored objects** drill down page
+11. In version 1807, you can visualize the effective configuration of rules and monitors for a monitored object from the **Monitored objects** drill down page

-::: moniker-end

-::: moniker range="sc-om-1801"

-10. Visualize the following dashboards:
-   1. Web Application Status
-   2. Management Group Health
-   3. Management Group Health Trend
-   4. UNIX/Linux Computer Summary
-   5. Network Summary Dashboard

-::: moniker-end

 12. You can sign out from your current web console session